zmsunnyday/ngraph/doc/sphinx/source/howto/index.rst

 the best kind of computational resources for the kind of data they are processing, after it has been gathered.

 To get started, we've provided a basic example for how to execute a computation that can run on an nGraph backend; this is analogous to a framework bridge.
+We also provide a larger example for training and evaluating a simple MNIST MLP model.

 This section is under development; it will eventually be populated with more articles geared toward data scientists, algorithm designers, framework developers,